trufflesuite/truffle/README.md

 Optional parameters:

 * `-e environment`: Specify the environment.
 Default is "development".
+* `--compile-all`: Compile all contracts instead of intelligently choosing.
 * `--verbose-rpc`: Log communication between Truffle and the RPC.

-Deploying contracts will save [Pudding](https://github.com/ConsenSys/ether-pudding) class files within your environment directory that correspond to each of your contracts.
+Deploying contracts will save [Pudding](https://github.com/ConsenSys/ether-pudding) class files within your environment's `contracts` directory that correspond to each of your contracts.
 These class files can be used in Truffle's build process or your own build process to interact with the Ethereum network.

 ##### dist